t-j-c/tay-co/README.md

 ## Contributing

-I'll gladly review contributions to the repository.
-Examples of welcomed changes include:
+Contributions to the repository are more than welcome.
+These may include:
 - Fixes to typos throughout the site (especially in blogs)
 - Bug fixes
 - Style updates
+- Optimizations

 The steps for contributing are as follows:
 1. Create a branch off of the latest `master`